+Application of Theorem 3 and Theorem 4 (see below) for the mean-square approximation of iterated stochastic integrals with respect to the infinite-dimensional $Q$-Wiener process can be found in the monographs \cite{2018a}-\cite{12aa-afterxxx} (Chapter 7) and in \cite{31a}-\cite{31ddd}.

-Consider the generalization of formulas (\ref{a1})--(\ref{a5}) for the case of arbitrary multiplicity of $J[\psi^{(k)}]_{T,t}$ of form (\ref{ito}).
-In order to do this, let us consider the disordered set $\{1, 2, \ldots, k\}$ and separate it into two parts: the first part consists of $r$ disordered pairs (sequence order of these pairs is also unimportant) and the second one consists of the remaining $k-2r$ numbers.
+Consider the generalization of formulas (\ref{a1})--(\ref{a6}) for the case of an arbitrary multiplicity $k$ of the stochastic integral $J[\psi^{(k)}]_{T,t}$ as well as for the case of an arbitrary complete orthonormal systems of functions in the space $L_2([t,T])$ and $\psi_1(\tau),\ldots,\psi_k(\tau)\in L_2([t, T]).$ In order to do this, let us consider the unordered set $\{1, 2, \ldots, k\}$ and separate it into two parts: the first part consists of $r$ unordered pairs (sequence order of these pairs is also unimportant) and the second one consists of the remaining $k-2r$ numbers.
 So, we have